-For those who claim five to nine years of work experience, pay on average amounts to about $11.93 per hour.
-The largest slice of the Old Navy workforce (56 percent) has been working for one to four years and earns, on average, $9.33 per hour.
+For those with five to nine years of experience, average earnings amount to $12.47 per hour.
+The largest slice of the Old Navy workforce (60 percent) has been working for one to four years and earns, on average, about $10.07 per hour.

 Certifications and Degrees

 Being a Customer Service Certification certainly has its perks — salaries approach approximately $10.00 per hour and far exceed the paychecks of those without certification.
 Old Navy provides the highest financial reward to those with a Master of Business Administration (MBA), Real Estate — these employees rake in $20.00 per hour.